haikal-nurkalam/email-subs-frontend-python/README.md

-# Email Subs Backend Python
+# Email Subs Frontend Python

 I created this project for email automation using Python, React, Tailwind, and Supabase.
 You can find the Backend here: [Email Subs backend Repo](https://github.com/haikal-nurkalam/email-subs-backend-python.git)